apostrophecms/apostrophe-documentation/howtos/storing-images-and-files-in-amazon-s3.md

 [See this article for a detailed description of how long "eventual" consistency can really take.](http://www.stackdriver.com/eventual-consistency-really-eventual/)

 So, just use a bucket in any other region, such as `us-west-2`.

+*Update:* if the East Coast is the best fit for you, use this as your "region" setting:

+`external-1`

+In June 2015, Amazon announced that the US-East region supports read-after-write consistency, but [only if you use the s3-external-1 endpoint](https://forums.aws.amazon.com/ann.jspa?annID=3112).
+Setting `region` to `external-1` will cause uploadfs to use the proper URLs for this.
+(Note: do not include the `s3-` in the string.)